Edinburg, Texas: Stadiums and arenas

 Bert Ogden Arena was originally opened in August 2018, is the home for the Rio Grande Valley Vipers of the NBA G League.
 The capacity for basketball games is 7,688 and 9,000 for concerts.
 The construction cost was $88 million.

 UTRGV Baseball Stadium, commonly known as Edinburg Stadium, had its groundbreaking take place in 2000., and it opened in 2001.
 The stadium's capacity is 4,000 people.
 It was the home for the Edinburg Roadrunners (2001 to 2013).
 The Edinburg Roadrunners were a member of the United League Baseball 2006 to 2010 and the North American League from 2011 to 2012.
 The land was owned by the City of Edinburg in years prior to 2014, was donated to the University of Texas System.

-H-E-B Park is a 9,700-seat soccer-specific stadium home for the rio Grande Valley FC Toros of the USL Championship.
+Robert and Janet Vackar Stadium is a 9,700-seat soccer-specific stadium home for the rio Grande Valley FC Toros of the USL Championship.
 The construction of the stadium was completed in 2016 and officially opened on March 22, 2017.

 Government

 As Edinburg is the county seat of Hidalgo County, most major county offices are located there, including the Criminal District Attorney's Office, the District Courts and County Courts at Law of Hidalgo County, the Community Supervision and Corrections Department, the Hidalgo County Juvenile Probation Department, the Hidalgo County Sheriff's Office, and the offices of the County Judge, the Tax Assessor/Collector, the County Treasurer, County Auditor and Veterans Services.
-Hidalgo County Commissioner's Precinct Four represents Edinburg on the Hidalgo County County Commissioner's Court.
+Hidalgo County Commissioner's Precinct Four represents Edinburg on the Hidalgo County Commissioner's Court.